cali-in-cau/Back-end/README.md

     $ pip install finance-datareader bs4
     ```

-## How to execute the file

-MacOS:apple:, Ubuntu Environment :

-1. Before executing the file you need Python >= 3.1.3 .
+## Execute

-2. Open your terminal and go to the directory of the AutoTA file on your terminal.
+1. Open your terminal and go to the directory of the AutoTA file on your terminal.

     ```
     $ cd Backend/autoTA
     ```

-3. Start server
+2. Start server
     ```
     $ python manage.py runserver
     ```